 At Advantage Garage Doors, we cannot stress the importance of preventative garage door maintenance and its vital role in ensuring the door and all of its components live up to its full potential.

-Whether you decide to perform maintenance tasks yourself, or prefer to contact one of our technicians – garage door maintenance is paramount in maximizing your door’s longevity.
+Whether you decide to perform garage door maintenance tasks yourself or prefer to contact one of our technicians – garage door maintenance is paramount in maximizing your door’s longevity.

-If your garage door is made of steel, it is highly recommended to wash it once per year, using one cup of detergent containing less than 0.5% phosphate diluted into five gallons of warm water.
+If your door is steel, we highly recommend washing it once per year, using one cup of detergent containing less than 0.5% phosphate diluted into five gallons of warm water.
 Using a soft brush or sponge, clean the garage door panels.
 To finish, rinse abundantly to prevent residue from showing.

-The moving parts of your garage door hardware should be lubricated regularly using a silicone-based lubricant.
+The moving parts of your garage door hardware should be lubricated regularly using a non-silicone-based lubricant.
 However, you should not lubricate plastic parts!

-To test door balance, first release the garage door from the garage door opener by pulling on the release string.
+To test the garage door balance.
+First, release the garage door from the garage door opener by pulling on the release string.
 Only do this when your door is fully closed.
-Do not disengage the door from the motor if it is even partially open, under any circumstance.
+Do not disengage the door from the motor if it is even partially open.

-Manually, lift the door.
+Manually lift the door.
 It should not be heavy, and you should encounter little resistance.
 The door should remain open about three or four feet above floor level.
-If it does not, your garage door is out of balance.
+Concceqentely, If it does not, your door is out of balance.

-To rebalance your door, contact one of our experienced garage door technicians!
+For garage door maintenance and to rebalance your door, contact one of our experienced technicians.